-If you’re planning to buy a home in the winter, here are four key steps you can expect during the process with builders like Red Seal Homes:
+If you’re planning to buy a new home in the winter, here are four key steps you can expect during the process with builders.

 Hoffman says these are usually the two things a buyer must do before a contract can be written for their new home.